Expand your magical repertoire with one of these 12 skills, practices, and techniques.

-Although there’s one for each month of the year, each could merit a lifetime of study all on its own.
+Although you may like try out a new one of these magical skills each month of the year, each one could merit a lifetime of study all on its own.

 So when deciding where to start and just how many of these you want to tackle, it might help to remember the immortal words of Ikkyu: “Many paths lead up the mountain, but at the top we all look at the same bright moon.”

-…With that in mind, you might as well make like Joseph Campbell, and follow your bliss.
-Or, if bliss is too strong a word, just pursue what sparks your interest, fuels your inspiration, and/or resonates with your intuition.
+So make like Joseph Campbell: follow your bliss.
+Or, if bliss is too strong a word, just do what intrigues you most.

 1. Practice Kundalini Yoga

 All varieties of yoga seek to harmonize mind, body and spirit.
 Kundalini yoga is especially focused on the mind and spirit aspects, making it a natural choice for many magical practitioners.
 Through breath, mantra, and repetitive movement, it’s an energy healing, a meditation, and a physical exercise all in one.
 Various kriyas (sets) are practiced for specific purposes, from relieving headaches to increasing sexual potency to eradicating the ego.

 2. Go Deeper into Astrology

 No matter how much astrology you know, there is always more to learn.

 Beginners will find The Only Astrology Book You’ll Ever Need to be most instructive.
 Astrology for the Soul will illuminate your soul’s fondest wishes for unfoldment in this lifetime.
 Chinese astrology is also fascinating: The Handbook of Chinese Horoscopes is an excellent place to start.
 The New Chinese Astrology is wonderful too.

 3. Get the Hang of Feng Shui